aurajs/website/source/getting-started/index.md

 Your application will be an instance of the `Aura` object.

-Its responsibilities are to load extensions when the app starts and clean them up when the app stops.
+It is responsible for loading extensions when the app starts and cleaning them up when the app stops.

 ## Extension